-1. Raffles Hotel, May 2015.
+1. May 2015.
 Visitors to Singapore should set aside an hour or so for a wander around one of the world’s most impressive colonial-style hotels.
-Located on Beach Road, you simply can’t miss Raffles; a colossal whiter-than-white structure that simply oozes the weight of its own history.
-Opened in 1887 by the Armenian businessmen The Sarkie Brothers under the motto “Patronized by nobility, loved by all”, they named their new hotel after Sir Thomas Stamford Raffles, the founder of Singapore.
+Located on Beach Road, you simply can’t miss Raffles, a colossal whiter-than-white structure that simply oozes the weight of its own history.
+The hotel was opened in 1887 by the Armenian businessmen The Sarkie Brothers under the motto “Patronized by nobility, loved by all”.
+It was named after Sir Thomas Stamford Raffles, the founder of Singapore.

-3. Raffles Hotel, May 2015.
-I’d read somewhere that non-guests are rapidly hunted down, politely asked to leave the hotel lobby and re-enter the building via a discreet side door!
+3. May 2015.
+I’d read somewhere that non-guests who enter the lobby from the main door are rapidly hunted down and politely asked to re-enter via a discreet side door!
 All part of the colonial elitist charm I suppose!
-Luckily for me I was left alone as I sauntered in to grab the shot I needed before.
+Luckily for me I was left alone as I sauntered in, had a look around and grabbed the shot I needed.
 Feeling confident, I even dared to drop myself into a comfy leather armchair for a bit to watch the beautiful people come and go.

-5. Raffles Hotel, May 2015.
+5. May 2015.
 If the weather permits, and it usually does in Singapore, why not grab breakfast, lunch or dinner at the hotel’s courtyard restaurant and patio bar.
-Somewhat randomly the menu specializes in mainly Italian fare, while you can watch your cocktail being shaken at the gazebo bar.
+The menu specializes in mainly Italian fare, while you can watch your cocktail being shaken at the gazebo bar.